kurianinc/opkg/README.md

 The package manifest follows the YAML format as the extension of the file indicates.
 There is only one attribute, name of the package,  required in the manifest file.
 However, to use a package for anything useful, you may have to use multiple options that direct the pakaging of application code and its deployment.

-There are 4 groups of options that you can specifiy in an opkg manifest that are related to:
+There are 5 groups of options that you can specifiy in an opkg manifest that are related to:
 - package meta data,
+- package dependencies,
 - packaging application code,
 - installing the code and
 - maintaining state of the application.